JussiRM/vivaldi-breeze-theme/readme.md

-# KDE Breeze Theme
+# KDE Breeze Theme for Vivaldi

 ![Screenshot](/screenshots/screenshot1.jpg?raw=true)

-A vivaldi UI modification that tries to mimick the look & feel of KDE Breeze theme.
+A Vivaldi UI modification that tries to mimick the look & feel of KDE Breeze theme.
 Works with light and dark theme.

 ## How to use?